susanev/uw-stars-cse/style.md

 * There should be a blank line between your top comment block and the start of your code
 * Directly above every method (except for main) there should be a comment that describes what it does
 * All complicated parts of your code should include comments
+* There should be a space between the comment character and your actual comment (e.g., // comment)